kumu/docs/faq/how-do-i-change-element-shapes-from-circles-to-squares.md

 # How do I change element shapes from circles to squares?

 The default shape for elements in Kumu is a circle.
-If you'd like to change the default element shape to a square, here are a couple ways to do this:
+If you'd like to change the default element shape to a square, below are a couple ways to do this:

 ### All elements